atharvalele2611/Candyshop/docs/Final.md

   ## Learnings

+  - Async closures are unstable as of now.
-  Async closures are not allowed.
+  - Async test functions are not allowed.

   ## Demo